 National Evaluation of the ACCP Role

-All staff groups that have worked directly with ACCPs within the critical care environment were invited to participate in this study.
+All staff groups that have worked directly with ACCPs during the COVID-19 pandemic were invited to participate in this study.

-The Faculty and the Principle Investigator really do appreciate the time taken by our participants to fill in the survey and we hope the process was as efficient for you as possible.
+The Faculty and the Principle Investigator really do appreciate the time taken by our participants to fill in the survey.